-Thomas and Dorothy Litwin Professor of American Studies; Dean of Continuing Education and Summer Session
+Thomas and Dorothy Litwin Professor of American Studies

 Glenn Altschuler received his PhD in American history from Cornell in 1976 and has been an administrator and teacher at the university since 1981.

-He has served as dean of the School of Continuing Education and Summer Sessions since 1991.
+He served as dean of the School of Continuing Education and Summer Sessions from 1991-2020.